jhvozdovich/pizza-parlor/README.md

 ### Description

-_The purpose of this webpage is to accept user input of pizza size and toppings in order to display the final cost.
+_The purpose of this webpage is to accept user input of pizza size, toppings, and add-ons in order to display the final cost.
 It demonstrates the use of object constructors and prototypes using JavaScript and jQuery._

 ### Instructions for use: